wtrettien/manicule/README.md

 # Deploying the application to production

-To deploy manually, first _build_ the application, then copy the contents of the build folder:
+It's easiest to edit the application while running it locally.
+After you're done building the book (more on that below), you'll want to upload your site to your host server.
+To deploy the application manually, first _build_ it using this command:

 ```
 npm run build
 ```

 This will create a folder called `build`.
-Everything inside that should be copied to your production host in a folder named `manicule`.
+Everything inside that folder should be copied to your production host in a folder named `manicule`.

 To ensure that the URLs of individual pages are shareable, you also need to copy the .htaccess file in the /app folder to the `manicule` folder on your production host.
 If you are not using HTTPS, comment out lines 22 and 28 before copying it.
 There is also a config file available for nginx in the app folder, if you are not using Apache.

 ## Changing the root folder

 Note that the app expects that you'll be uploading your files to a directory called `manicule`, and your site won't work if you upload it to a directory with another name without some further manipulation.
-The easiest way to make this change is to perform a find and replace for `manicule` across all files in your `build` folder.
+One easy way to make this change: perform a find and replace for `manicule` across all files in your `build` folder.
 Then change this directory in line 42 of the .htaccess file.

 # Building your book